 What is Bankroll Management in Poker?

-Bankroll management is essential for poker players of all levels, from casual players who sit down at the poker table a few times a year to professional poker players who make a living by playing the game.
-Basically, it’s the process of managing your money wisely so that you can stay in the game, minimise your losses, and maximise your winnings at the poker table.
+Bankroll management poker strategy is essential for poker players of all levels, from casual players who sit down at the poker table a few times a year to professional poker players who make their living by playing the game.
+Basically, it's the process of managing your money wisely so that you can stay in the game, minimize your losses, and maximize your winnings at the poker table.

 Why Is Bankroll Management Crucial When Playing Poker?